LiamPledger/Estimating-Displacement-and-Drift-using-Accelerometers/README.md

-# Estimating-Displacement-and-Drift-using-Accelerometers
+# Estimating-Displacement-and-Drift-In-Structures-using-Accelerometers
-This repository includes the data, python scripts, and files used as part of Appendix F of my Thesis titled "Qunatifying the influence of reducing design drift limits".
+This repository includes the data, python scripts, and files used as part of Appendix F of my Thesis titled "Quantifying the influence of reducing design drift limits".